juxor/afaq/markdown/secI1.md

 rejected state ownership.
-Indeed, anarchists recognised that the means of production did not change their form as capital when the state took over their ownership nor did wage-labour change its nature when it is the state employing labour (for example, see [section H.3.13](secH3.html#sech313)).
+Indeed, anarchists recognised that the means of production did not change their form as capital when the state took over their ownership nor did wage-labour change its nature when it is the state employing labour (for example, see [section H.3.13](secH3.html#sech313) ).
 For anarchists state ownership of capital is not socialistic in the slightest.
 Indeed, as Tucker was well aware, state ownership turned **everyone** into a proletarian (bar the state bureaucracy) -- hardly a desirable thing for a political theory aiming for the end of wage slavery!

 So what **does** socialism mean?
 Is it compatible with libertarian ideals?
-What do the words _"libertarian"_ and _"socialism"_ actually mean?
+What do the words libertarian and socialism actually mean?
 It is temping to use dictionary definitions as a starting point, although we should stress that such a method holds problems as different dictionaries have different definitions and the fact that dictionaries are rarely politically sophisticated.
 Use one definition, and someone else will counter with one more to their liking.
-For example, _"socialism"_ is often defined as _"state ownership of wealth"_ and _"anarchy"_ as _"disorder."_ Neither of these definitions are useful when discussing political ideas, particularly anarchism as, obviously, no form of anarchism would be socialist by such a definition nor do anarchists seek disorder.
+For example, socialism is often defined as _"state ownership of wealth"_ and anarchy as _"disorder."_ Neither of these definitions are useful when discussing political ideas, particularly anarchism as, obviously, no form of anarchism would be socialist by such a definition nor do anarchists seek disorder.
 Therefore, the use of dictionaries is not the end of a discussion and often misleading when applied to politics.

 Libertarian, though, is generally defined to mean someone who upholds the principles of liberty, especially individual liberty of thought and action.
 Such a situation cannot but be encouraged by socialism, by free access to the means of life.
-This is because in such a situation people associate as equals and so. as John Most and Emma Goldman once argued, the _"system of communism logically excludes any and every relation between master and servant, and means really Anarchism."_ [_"Talking about Anarchy"_, p.
+This is because in such a situation people associate as equals and so, as John Most and Emma Goldman once argued, the _"system of communism logically excludes any and every relation between master and servant, and means really Anarchism."_ [_"Talking about Anarchy"_, p.
 28, **Black Flag**, no. 228, p.
 28] In other words, by basing itself on free association and self-